mahmoud1512/simple-RAG/README.md

 # simple RAG system

 ## Abstract
-Retrival Augmented generation has become a standard in LLMs world.
+Retrieval Augmented generation has become a standard in LLMs world.
 It allows the model to access a non-parametric memory that helps it to answer the question in a better and task-specific way.

 ---
 ## Implementation